 Learning Environment

 Community colleges utilize classrooms and labs as the venue for their academic-based courses.
-A professor provides lectures and guides discussions amongst students.
-There will be tests, homework and projects to complete for each class.
+A professor provides lectures and guides discussions among students.
+There are tests, homework and projects to complete for each class.

 Course Timeline